 Taking it to Court

-Can electronic signing uphold the law?
 In 2011, “the Supreme Court of Arkansas affirmed the lower court’s judgment in favor of GEICO, upholding the applicability of the Uniform Electronic Transitions Act (“UETA”) to a waiver of minimum medical coverage.”
 A woman waived for minimal medical coverage during an online application for GEICO.
 After a car accident, she sued GEICO claiming that her signature was not “in writing,” because the signature was done electronically.
 The Court noted that her signature had the five factors for a binding electronic signature and sided with GEICO.

 Why Electronic Signatures Matter